swharden/PressureSensor/README.md

 **Notes for future builds:**
 * Use a USBC connector
+* Add ground plate easy to clip with a scope probe
+* Break out test pad
-* Add test pads for ground
+* Add current limit resistors for each segment